Credits

 - K V Varadharajan (SRF Limited India)

-Also, thank you to the over a dozen countries and supporting organizations which engaged with us during the ongoing beta period.
-Some contributors chose not to be named and others have not been asked yet to join this list but will receive an invite through December.
-However, even if your name does not appear above, thank you for your time and perspective.
+Also, though some contributors chose not to be named, thank you to all of the over a dozen countries and supporting organizations which engaged with us during the beta period.
+Even if you do not appear above, thank you for your time and perspective.

 For those wishing to change their acknowledgement or be considered to join this list, please email hello@kigalisim.org.